Neural network reconstruction of the dense matter equation of state from neutron star observables: Introduction

 \section{Introduction}

-Neutron stars (NSs) harbour extreme conditions that are unattainable in terrestrial laboratories and are therefore instrumental in constraining the cold and dense matter equation of state (EoS).
+Neutron stars (NSs) harbour extreme conditions that are unattainable in terrestrial laboratories and are therefore instrumental in constraining the cold dense matter equation of state (EoS).
 The past decade has witnessed great progress in the research of these objects.
-NS observables like mass, radius, moment of inertia and tidal deformability can help probe the EoS of strongly interacting dense matter.
-The mass measurement of pulsars has reached a level of precision with observations via post-Keplerian parameters like Shapiro Delay.
-The most accurate mass measurements of a pulsar were made in 2013, on PSR J0348+0432, which has a mass of 2.01$\pm$0.004~M$_{\odot}$~\cite{antoniadis:2013massive}.
-The highest known mass of a neutron star is currently $2.14^{+0.10}_{-0.09}\text{M}_{\odot}$, as reported by the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), in 2019~\cite{cromartie:2020relativistic}.
-The detection of gravitational waves from binary neutron star mergers (BNSMs) by LIGO and Virgo has also made it possible to extract yet another parameter, the tidal deformability ($\Lambda$), of neutron stars for the very first time.
-The analysis of the first BNSM event, GW170817, which was also accompanied by an electromagnetic counterpart, has led to the estimation, $197\leq \Lambda\leq 720$~\cite{coughlin:2018constraints, ligoPhysRevX.9.011001}.
-Furthermore, towards the end of 2019, NICER (Neutron Star Interior Composition Explorer) announced its first results on radius measurements of the pulsar PSR J0030+0451~\cite{riley:2019nicer,miller:2019psr}.
-With an increase in observational data, further constraints and inference on the dense matter EoS has become possible.
-While experiments at the Facility for Antiproton Ion Beam research (FAIR) at GSI pave way to compress baryonic matter to very high densities and pressures through nucleus-nucleus collisions, the temperatures in these conditions are high~\cite{FRIESE2006377}.
-We therefore resort to the observations from long lived NSs, particularly mass and radius, to further the purpose of this study.
+NS observables like mass, radius, moment of inertia and tidal deformability are crucial in probing the EoS of strongly interacting dense matter.
+The mass measurements of pulsars have reached a high level of precision with observations via post-Keplerian parameters, e.g. Shapiro delay.
+Some of the most recent and accurate mass measurements include PSR J0348+0432, which has a mass of 2.01$\pm$0.04~M$_{\odot}$~\cite{antoniadis:2013massive}, PSR J0740+6620, with a mass of 2.08$\pm$0.07~M$_{\odot}$~\cite{Fonseca_2021}, and J1810+1714, with a mass of 2.13$\pm$0.04~M$_{\odot}$~\cite{Romani_2021}.
+The detection of gravitational waves from binary neutron star mergers (BNSMs) by the LIGO-Virgo collaboration has also made it possible to extract yet another parameter, the tidal deformability ($\Lambda$), of excited neutron stars for the very first time.
+The analysis of the first BNSM collision event, GW170817, which was later accompanied by an electromagnetic counterpart, has led to an estimated value of, $197\leq \Lambda\leq 720$~\cite{coughlin:2018constraints, ligoPhysRevX.9.011001}.
+Furthermore, towards the end of 2019, NICER (Neutron Star Interior Composition Explorer) announced its first results on radius measurements of a pulsar, namely PSR J0030+0451~\cite{riley:2019nicer,miller:2019psr}.
+With an expected substantial increase in observational data, it is possible to establish further constraints on the dense matter EoS.
+Experiments at the GSI Helmholtzzentrum f\"ur Schwerionenforschung and the future Facility for Antiproton and Ion Research (FAIR) in Europe pave the way to compress baryonic matter to high densities and pressures through nucleus-nucleus collisions.
+The temperatures in these collisions are however high~\cite{FRIESE2006377}.
+We therefore resort to observational data from cold, long lived NSs, particularly masses and radii, to further this study.